skjall/medication-tracker/README.md

    - Package sizes (N1, N2, N3)
    - Minimum threshold for alerts
    - Safety margin days for calculations
+3. Set up medication schedules to define when and how much to take
+4. Enable automatic deduction for seamless inventory management

 ### Managing Inventory

 1. Navigate to "Inventory" -> "Inventory Overview"
-2. Use the quick adjust buttons to update inventory
+2. Use the quick adjust buttons to update inventory levels
 3. View low stock warnings and depletion forecasts
+4. Track inventory changes with detailed history logs

 ### Scheduling Hospital Visits

 1. Navigate to "Hospital Visits" -> "Schedule Visit"
 2. Enter the date of your upcoming visit
 3. Optionally create an order for the visit
+4. Choose between regular ordering or next-but-one planning

 ### Creating Orders

 1. Navigate to "Orders" -> "New Order"
 2. Select medications needed until your next visit
-3. Review and submit the order
+3. Review automatically calculated package requirements
-4. Print the order for your hospital visit
+4. Generate a printable order form for your hospital visit
-5. Mark as fulfilled when medications are received
+5. Mark as fulfilled when medications are received to update inventory

+### Data Management

+1. Navigate to "Settings" -> "Advanced Settings" -> "Data Management"
+2. Import or export data for medications, inventory, visits, and orders
+3. Reset individual data categories as needed
+4. Create database backups before making significant changes

+## System Settings

+### Timezone Configuration

+The application supports all standard timezones and displays dates and times according to your selected timezone.
+All data is stored in UTC format internally for consistency.

+### Automatic Deduction

+The system checks hourly for scheduled medications and automatically deducts them from your inventory.
+This keeps your inventory levels accurate without manual intervention.

 ## Data Structure